serokell/blog-posts/Haskell Parser Combinators/article.md

 Let's now create `Monad` and `Alternative` instances for our parser.
 For educative purposes, we will also explicitly implement `Functor` and `Applicative` instead of `fmap = liftM` and `(<*>) = ap`.

 We start with `Functor`.
-Since we map over the `a` type variable obtained in the case of a successful parse, we can only apply `f` in case if we get `Right`.
+Since we map over the `a` type variable obtained in the case of a successful parse, we can only apply `f` in case of `Right`.

 ```hs
 instance Functor (Parser i e) where